DP Training

 they now have 20 working days to access DP Training complaints and appeals process.

-If the student does not wish to access the complaints and appeals process with in 20 working days,
+If the student does not wish to access the complaints and appeals process with in 20 working days, or wishes to withdraw from the process DP Training will notify DHA through PRISMS about the cancellation of the students enrolment.

-DP Training may decide not to report a student for 80% attendance where it feels the student is a
+DP Training may decide not to report a student for 80% attendance where it feels the student is a genuine / bona fide student and can confirm that student is attending at least 70% of the scheduled course contact hours and maintaining satisfactory academic performance.

-However, once the student’s attendance falls below 70 per cent, DP Training must issue a notice of
+However, DP Training will issue a warning letter with counselling and support as outlined at 85%.
+However, once the student’s attendance falls below 70 per cent, DP Training must issue a notice of intention to report the student for unsatisfactory attendance, informing the student of his/her right to appeal.

-Where a student with low attendance is able to demonstrate (and provide evidence of)
+Where a student with low attendance is able to demonstrate (and provide evidence of) compassionate or compelling circumstances, the Operations Manager will assess whether a ‘suspension of studies’ is in the best interest of the student.

-Refer to Deferment, Suspension and Cancellation policy
+Refer to Deferment, Suspension and Cancellation policy.

 Statutory and Regulatory Compliance